-Limited Assurance Reasonable Assurance 57L.
-The nature, timing and extent of tests of operating effectiveness, shall ordinarily be limited to discussion with entity personnel, observation of the system in operation and walk-through for an appropriate number of instances of material controls in operation to identify any deviations from the specified design.
-Alternatively, the results of exception reporting, monitoring or other management controls may be examined to provide evidence about the operation of the control rather than directly testing it.
-(Ref: Para.
-A94) 57R.
+Limi ted Assurance Reasonable Assurance operating eff be limited to personnel, of operation an appropriate in material con any deviation Alternatively reporting, m management to provide ev timing and extent of tests of fectiveness, shall ordinarily of discussion with entity bservation of the system in d walk-through for an number of instances of trols in operation to identify ns from the specified design.
+The results of exception onitoring or other the controls may be examined widence about the operation of rather than directly testing A94) 57R.
 The nature, timing and extent of tests of operating effectiveness, shall ordinarily include, in addition to discussion with entity personnel and observation of the system in operation for deviations from the specified design, re-performance of control procedures, or other examination and follow up of the application of controls, on a test basis to provide sufficient appropriate evidence on which to base an opinion.
 The results of exception reporting, monitoring or other management controls may be examined to reduce the extent of direct testing of the operation of the control but shall not eliminate it entirely.
 (Ref: Para.
-A94) 58L.
-The assurance practitioner shall apply professional judgement in determining the specific nature, timing and extent of procedures to be conducted, which will depend on the assessed risks of material deviations in the operating effectiveness of controls.
-If the assurance practitioner determines that additional assurance procedures are required to dispel or confirm a suspicion that a material deviation in the operating effectiveness of controls exists, the performance of such additional procedures shall not convert the engagement to a reasonable assurance engagement as they relate to the reduction of risk to an acceptable level with respect to that matter alone.
-(Ref: Para.
-A93, A101) 58R.
+A94) professional the specific of procedures to depend on the deviations in of controls.
+I determines to procedures a confirm a su deviation in controls exis additional professional professional engagement of risk to an prepare titioner shall apply judgement in determining nature, timing and extent of the conducted, which will be assessed risks of material and the operating effectiveness of the assurance practitioner that additional assurance are required to dispel or spicion that a material the operating effectiveness of the operation of the opera 58R.
 The assurance practitioner shall apply professional judgement in determining the specific nature, timing and extent of procedures to be conducted, which will depend on the assessed risks of material deviations in the operating effectiveness of controls.
 (Ref: Para.
 A94-A95, A101) 59R.
 When determining the extent of tests of controls, the assurance practitioner shall consider matters including the characteristics of the population to be tested, which includes the nature of controls, the frequency of their application (for example, monthly, daily, a number of times per day), and the expected rate of deviation.
 Some controls operate continuously, while others operate only at particular times, so the tests of operating effectiveness shall be performed over a period of time that is adequate to determine that the control procedures are operating effectively.
 (Ref: Para.
 A95-A100, A102)